 Palm Springs is well named for its native California fan palms, year-round creeks and desert oases.
 Located about two hours east of Los Angeles, it’s a fun destination in winter and spring months.

-Visit Living Desert Zoo & Gardens for an excellent introduction to Palm Springs and deserts overall.
+Visit Living Desert Zoo & Gardens for an excellent introduction to Palm Springs and deserts overall, plus wildlife of Africa.